urikalish/ynet-chrome-ext/README.md

-# ynet-chrome-ext
+# ynet-ext
-ynet Chrome Extension
+Chrome extension for Ynet, removing all ads, and rearranging content blocks.